The Gamliel Institute Courses

 The mitzvah of nechamah (comfort)—both comfort for the ill (bikur cholim) and comfort for the grieving (nichum aveilim)—is a vital part of Chevrah Kadisha work.
 This course looks at the skills involved in this work, and includes areas such as listening techniques, the concept of an ethical will, and principles involving remembrance.
 It also provides students with opportunities to examine and deepen their own attitudes and outlooks about illness and death.

 Course 5: Chevrah Kadisha: Liturgy and Ritual Practice

 Our tradition has a broad and rich liturgy and practice around end-of-life issues.
 This course examines the liturgy and related practice in detail, focusing on funeral and burial, traditional sources, variations, and the role of the rabbi.

 Jewish end-of-life practice has changed not only over time, but also from place to place.
 This trip examines variation in practices around the world, centered around a two-to-three-week study mission to New York, Prague, and Israel.

 Projects may involve various aspects of Chevrah Kadisha work, including organizing and education as well as more academic pursuits.
 Projects have two primary goals: (a) to improve students’ leadership skills and/or knowledge, and (b) to serve as contributions/resources for others in the field.
 This course is open only to students who have successfully completed Course 3.

-For registration and tuition information for current course offerings see the registration page, here.
+For registration and tuition information and the upcoming schedule for current course offerings click here.